MicrosoftDocs/power-platform/power-virtual-agents/extend-custom-canvas-upload.md

 [Direct Line](https://docs.microsoft.com/azure/bot-service/bot-service-channel-directline?view=azure-bot-service-4.0) provides a temporary storage of user attachments, up to 4 MB per attachment for about 24 hours.
 If the user needs to upload more than 4 MB, you should use your own storage rather than Direct Line.

+>[!IMPORTANT]
-> IMPORTANT: When handling user input such as attachments, please verify that the attachment is free of inappropriate content and is what your bot expected to receive.
+>When handling user input such as attachments, please verify that the attachment is free of inappropriate content and is what your bot expected to receive.

+>[!IMPORTANT]
-> IMPORTANT: When dealing with personal data, please respect user privacy.
+>When dealing with personal data, please respect user privacy.
 Follow platform guidelines and post your privacy statement online.

 # How to run locally